waste-of-kindergarten/xpython37-v0.1/python/Doc/reference/lexical_analysis.rst

 unrecognized escapes for bytes literals.

    .. versionchanged:: 3.6
-      Unrecognized escape sequences produce a DeprecationWarning.
-In some future version of Python they will be a SyntaxError.
+      Unrecognized escape sequences produce a :exc:`DeprecationWarning`.
+In a future Python version they will be a :exc:`SyntaxWarning` and eventually a :exc:`SyntaxError`.

 Even in a raw literal, quotes can be escaped with a backslash, but the backslash remains in the result; for example, ``r"\""`` is a valid string